WeblateOrg/weblate/docs/vcs.rst

     If your repository does not have a standard layout and you encounter errors, try including the branch name in the repository URL and leaving branch empty.

-.. versionchanged:: 2.19

-    Before this, only repositories using the standard layout were supported.

 .. _git-svn: https://git-scm.com/docs/git-svn

 .. _subversion: https://subversion.apache.org/